Lasallian Graduate School Reflections

 So after back and forth Q&A with the CEO on that Monday Zoom Meeting, I ended with thanking our assistant department manager for allowing me to share only to be told by your CEO that I was really meant to share that day.

 After the Monday meeting, I immediately shared what happened to that Monday meeting to the CIRVYS group I formed and also to the birthday celebrant (I mean if it wasn't for her inviting me, I wouldn't even be sharing the story to the whole company so she has to know too).
 I realized that the new found Filipino-Chinese Catholic community I found was so amazed that the company that I'm with was doing something that perhaps deep in their hearts they would have wanted to - which is for the bosses to acknowledge God in the workplace.
-I guess they always say you take granted of the things that other people are yearning deep in their heart.
+I guess they always say you for take granted of the things that other people are yearning deep in their heart.

 After that Monday meeting, I also realized that I shouldn't be like super surprised that I was called that day.
 It entered in my head that I actually posted on Facebook that I was in an outreach that day.
 It wasn't as detailed as the previous blog, but it dawned on me that I saw that the assistant department manager saw my post and reacted on it.
 I mean if I'm the assistant department manager, I would call that person too if I saw their post that's related to the story you're about to share.